Sash-Reek2010/The-Mech/README.md

 # The Mech
 A 100% mechanical keyboard with the Raspberry Pi Pico as its brains!
-It features 104 Akko V3 Matcha Green keyswitches with 3D printed keycaps and Durock Smokey Screw-In stabilizers.
+It features 104 Akko V3 Matcha Green keyswitches with 3D printed keycaps and Durock Clear Screw-In stabilizers.
 The PCB itself is housed inside a 3D printed case which is held down by M4 screws.

 <img width="1414" height="2000" alt="main zine" src="https://github.com/user-attachments/assets/caae3f3d-815f-433f-a4f8-b690f9f74fe6 " />